gristlekinginc/metsci-site-v2/docs/tutorial-basics/001-LoRaWAN-Big-Picture.md

 ## How It Works

 The way that the whole thing works is that there are sensors that you **deploy**, or put out in the wild.
 Let's use the example of a soil moisture sensor.
 That sensor picks up data, like how moist the soil is.
 It then takes that data and puts it into what's called a packet.
 This packet is sent wirelessly over the radio waves to a local **Hotspot**.

+In the rest of the LoRaWAN world, **Hotspots** are called *Gateways**, but in Helium we call 'em hotspots.

 There are hotspots all over the place; in fact, in the developed world, there's probably nowhere that is not covered by a hotspot as far as radio coverage.

 The sensor sends the packet up to the hotspot.
 The hotspot receives the packet and sends it on to what's called an **LNS**, or a LoRaWAN Network Server.

 Once it gets to the LNS, that packet gets decoded.
-When it goes over the air, it's sent in really short form and might look like something random, such as `l7294 = 4B`.
+When it goes over the air, it's sent in really short form and might look like something random, such as `AAcyF0InPJw=`.
 Whatever it is, it needs to be decoded.
 It'll get decoded to something like "the soil moisture is 72%," "the temperature is 82 degrees," or "the relative humidity is XYZ."

-Once that packet is decoded in the LNS via a **Console** (one of which is run by MeteoScientific), it is then sent to an **app**, where you or your customers get to see it.
+Once that packet is decoded in the LNS via a **Console** (one of which is run by [MeteoScientific](https://console.meteoscientific.com/front/)) it is then sent to an **app**, where you or your customers get to see it.
 That will be a graph of the temperature over time, a graph of the soil moisture over time, or an indication of whether or not a rat is in a trap or a porta potty is full—however you're using sensors and devices in your business.

 ## Summary